The PHPUnit BridgeEdit this page

 Without the @-silencing operator, users would need to opt-out from deprecation notices.
 Silencing by default swaps this behavior and allows users to opt-in when they are ready to cope with them (by adding a custom error handler like the one provided by this bridge).
 When not silenced, deprecation notices will appear in the Unsilenced section of the deprecation report.

-There are four ways to mark a test as legacy:
+There are three ways to mark a test as legacy:

 - (Recommended) Add the

 - Make its class name start with the

 If your data provider calls code that would usually trigger a deprecation,